rnandakumar2001/smalldatabigdreams.github.io/README.md

 Subsequently, we turn to data augmentation, an approach that plays a crucial role in counteracting the lack of data.
 By creating a diverse range of transformations of the original data, we are effectively expanding the dataset and providing the model with more varied scenarios to learn from.
 This assists in reducing overfitting and in enhancing the model's ability to capture desired properties and invariances.

-In parallel, we incorporate data synthesis techniques for generating additional synthetic data that mirrors the properties of the real-world data.
-We utilize generative adversarial networks (GANs) and diffusion models, renowned for their capacity to create high-quality synthetic data.
-GANs, which consist of a generator and discriminator network, can learn and mimic the data distribution of the training set.
-Similarly, diffusion models, specifically the TabDPPM diffusion model, can model the data distribution and generate new synthetic data, thereby providing an additional source of training data.
-Finally, for the model, we employ complex models such as a convolutional neural network for image classification tasks, which can effectively handle and extract intricate patterns from image data.
-By leveraging transfer learning, we aim to utilize these models' pre-trained knowledge and fine-tune them to our specific tasks, thus making efficient use of the limited data.
+We also leveraged transfer learning, with an aim to utilize these models' pre-trained knowledge and fine-tune them to our specific tasks, thus making efficient use of the limited data.

 ## Problem Statement